arvigeus/AZ-204/Topics/App Service.md

   Hybrid Connections: from Azure to On-Premises; Gateway: two way Azure-On-Premises.

+**Ingress** - manages external access to the services running in a container.
+It allows you to define how external traffic should be routed to the services within your containerized application.
+Set "external" to allow public traffic.
+Ingress configurations typically specify rules for directing HTTP and HTTPS traffic to specific services based on factors like the request path or host header.

 - **Default Networking Behavior**: Free and Shared plans use multi-tenant workers, meaning your application shares resources with others.
 Plans from Basic and above use dedicated workers, meaning your application gets its own resources.
 If you have a Standard App Service plan, all the apps in that plan run on the same worker.

 - **Outbound Addresses**: When your application needs to make a call to an external service, it uses an outbound IP address.
 This address is shared among all applications running on the same type of worker VM.